ebarbeito/learning-notes/courses/software-architecture-domain-driven-design-linkedin.md

     * All collaborators (even business users) can make sense of the structure
     * Changes happen in the domain.
 They don't happen in the code, they happen in the domain.
 So when that happens, you need to be able to get the equivalent change in the code as easily and as quickly as possible
   3. It is **incremental**.
     * You don't come up with a big architecture up front before you do any coding.
-Instead, you come up with just enough architecture to solve the inmediate problem
+Instead, you come up with just enough architecture to solve the immediate problem
     * The code evolves as you learn more about the problem, and more architecture is added
       * That means that you have to go and change the architecture in order to accommodate whatever new things you learn as the code evolves
     * That's the agile way of working.
 DDD was designed with that in mind